fluid-project/jira-to-11ty/src/issues/FLUID-6250.md

     {
       "author": "Justin Obara",
       "date": "2018-03-12T09:38:39.150-0400",
-      "body": "@@Atisaya Jain I believe this is still open.
+      "body": "Atisaya Jain I believe this is still open.
 Please feel free to submit a PR to address it.\n" },
     {
       "author": "Atisaya Jain",